 |Partner's Reporting Period||1/1/2014 - 12/31/2014|

 |Latest Annual Report Received On||11/6/2015|

 The Washington Suburban Sanitary Commission (WSSC) is the 8th largest water and wastewater utility in the United States.
 It currently uses more than 61 million kilowatt-hours (kWh) per year of green power, providing approximately 30% of its electricity, in the form of wind and solar power.

 WSSC locked in a fixed price for generation over a 10 year period by committing to a long term purchase power agreement (through its supplier) with a 29.1 MW wind farm developer in Somerset County, Pennsylvania in 2008.
 WSSC takes 85% of the hourly output generated by the wind farm, which compliments their real time purchasing strategy for brown power.
 WSSC's 85% wind portion reduces carbon dioxide emissions by 38,000 tonnes/yr, sulfur dioxide by 580,000 lb/yr, and Nitric Oxide by 188,000 lb/yr.

 In 2012, WSSC negotiated a Purchase Power Agreement with Washington Gas Energy Systems to design, build, own and operate two 2 MW solar photovoltaic power systems at wastewater treatment plants in Prince George's and Montgomery Counties.
-The project was completed and the systems became operational in October 2013.
-The two solar installations have reduced WSSC's carbon footprint by 3,200 tonnes and are expected to save the Commission approximately $3.5 million over the life of the 20 year contract.
+The project was completed and the systems became operational in November 2013.
+The two solar installations are expected to save the Commission approximately $3.5 million over the life of the 20 year contract.